NextronSystems/analysis-cockpit-manual/maintenance/extending-lvm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This section focuses on extending the disk space by attaching a second disk to the Analysis Cockpit.
+We will add the second disk to our existing volume group and extend the logical volume.

 1. Log in to the Analysis Cockpit via SSH.
 2. Run the following command to check the current disk space: